ruohai0925/IAMR/README.md

 # IAMReX

 This repo builds upon IAMR (https://amrex-codes.github.io/IAMR/) code that solves the multiphase incompressible flows.
 The Navier-Stokes euqations are solved on a semi-staggered grid using the projection method.
-The gas-liquid interface is captured using either the level set (LS) method or the convervative level set (CLS) method.
+The gas-liquid interface is captured using either the level set (LS) method or the conservative level set (CLS) method.
 The fluid-solid interface is resolved using the diffused immersed boundary method (DIBM).
-The particle-wall as well as the particle-particle collision are also captured by the adaptive collision time model (ACTM).
+The particle-wall as well as the particle-particle collisions are also captured by the adaptive collision time model (ACTM).
 This code aims at simulating the multiphase flow and fluid structure interaction (FSI) problems on both CPUs and GPUs with/without subcycling.

 ## Features